How to Train a Dachshund Puppy: Free Tips to Teach a Puppy

 Alice showed a wonderfully playful personality when she met me at the door.

 Her guardian mentioned that occasionally Alice will piddle a bit out of excitement when greeting people at the door.
-This is referred to as excited urination and the issue should decrease and stop once the pup develops better control.
+This is called excited urination.
+The problem should get better and stop as the puppy learns to control themselves.

 I sat down with her guardians to discuss how they can help her mature into a confident and well behaved dog.

 Next I suggested that they focus on rewarding Alice when she engaged in desired actions or behaviors.
-Many people focus on correcting dog when it does something wrong.
-But I found found its much more effective to focus on rewarding what the dog does right as much as possible.
+Many people focus on correcting a dog when they do something wrong.
+But I found it’s much more effective to focus on rewarding what the dog does right as much as possible.

-To help the guardians learn a really easy way of focusing on the positive, I went over a technique I developed a few years ago that I call Petting with a purpose.
+To help the guardians focus on the positive, I shared a simple technique I created a few years ago.
+I call it petting with a purpose.

-After we finished Petting with a Purpose, I suggested a couple of simple rules as well as a few nonverbal communication methods to help the guardian’s better explain to Alice what they want, or did not want from her.
+After we finished petting with a purpose, I suggested some simple rules.
+I also shared a few nonverbal ways for the guardians to help Alice understand what they wanted or did not want from her.

-We headed out to the backyard to give Alice an opportunity to do some business, but along the way, her guardians mentioned that she did not like to use the stairs.
+We went to the backyard to let Alice do her business.
+On the way, her guardians mentioned she did not like using the stairs.
 I spent the next few minutes helping Alice learn to go down the stairs without any fear.

 Alice’s guardians have another week left of her imprint period to really bond with their dog.
 This is one of the most important developmental periods of any puppies life.
 I suggested that they spend as much time being with, teaching and interacting with her before this four-month period ends.